ArdraMeghanaSimon/Data-Analyst-exercises/README.md

 # Data-Analyst-exercises
-all my work towards becoming a data analyst
+All my work towards becoming a data analyst